joist-framework/joist/packages/component/README.md

 ### Component Styles

-When using ShadowDom, styles can either be placed in the "styles" array.
+Styles can either be placed in the "styles" array.
-Scoped styles CANNOT but used if not using shadow dom.
+Scoped styles are enabled when using shadow dom.
-If you want to use a css preprocessor look at things like webpacks scss-loader.
+If you want to use a css preprocessor look at things like webpack's scss-loader.

 ```TS
 import { Component } from '@lit-kit/component';